nixworks/public/news/2013/03/27/index.md

 ##### Kate Tempest
 ### [Kate Tempest wins the 2013 Ted Hughes Award for innovation in poetry. ](/news/2013/03/27/kate-tempest-wins-the-2013-ted-hughes-award-for-innovation-in-poetry.md)
-_Context: Kate Tempest, poetry, Ted Hughes Award_
+_Context: Kate Tempest, Ted Hughes Award, poetry_

 ##### 2013 Nantou earthquake
 ### [2013 Nantou earthquake: At least one person is killed and 19 others are injured when a 6.0-magnitude earthquake strikes near Taipei, Taiwan, causing a fire and shaking buildings. ](/news/2013/03/27/2013-nantou-earthquake-at-least-one-person-is-killed-and-19-others-are-injured-when-a-6-0-magnitude-earthquake-strikes-near-taipei-taiwan.md)
-_Context: magnitude, Taipei, Taiwan, 2013 Nantou earthquake, earthquake, hits_
+_Context: hits, magnitude, Taipei, Taiwan, earthquake, 2013 Nantou earthquake_

 ##### Tornado
 ### [A mini-tornado in the Philippines kills 12 people when a motorboat capsized. ](/news/2013/03/27/a-mini-tornado-in-the-philippines-kills-12-people-when-a-motorboat-capsized.md)
-_Context: Philippines, tornado, motorboat_
+_Context: motorboat, tornado, Philippines_

 ##### North Korea
 ### [North Korea renews war threats against South Korea and the United States, saying conditions "for a simmering nuclear war" have been created on the Korean peninsula.
 The country also says it is cutting a military hotline, which facilitates the travel of South Korean workers to a joint industrial complex in Kaesong. ](/news/2013/03/27/north-korea-renews-war-threats-against-south-korea-and-the-united-states-saying-conditions-for-a-simmering-nuclear-war-have-been-created.md)